alevchuk/first-branch/README.md

 get rid of "master" terminology

-The terms "master", "slave", "whitelist", "blacklist" have racist origins.
+The terms "master", "slave", "whitelist", "blacklist" have racist connotation.
 Unfortunately, they are commonplace in the language of the computer science community.
 It's time to become more welcoming to black engineers by using language that avoids terms loaded with prejudice.

 ## Why first?